Regions of the Czech Republic

 Sectors in which the region excels:

-Tourism and the spa industry, science and research, mechanical and electrical engineering, optics and fine mechanics, optoelectronics, industrial chemistry, advanced agricultural technologies for sustainable development and new materials and technologies, water-management and pump technology, biomedicine, life sciences and health care, software development
+mechanical and electrical engineering, optics and fine mechanics, optoelectronics, industrial chemistry, advanced agricultural technologies for sustainable development and new materials and technologies, pumping and water technology, biomedicine, life science and health care, software development, spa and tourism

 Note: *preliminary data

 Located in the very heart of Europe, the Olomouc Region is easy to fall in love with.
 Visitors are captivated by the rugged alpine beauty of the Jeseníky Mountains and the gentle charm of the flat Haná region with the beautiful city of Olomouc.
-The region ́s identity is woven from its rich cultural heritage, breathtaking landscapes and skilled people.
+The region’s identity is woven from its rich cultural heritage, breathtaking landscapes, skilled and hardworking people.
 From roots dating back a thousand years, Olomouc has grown into a modern region.

-The region’s extensive history of engineering and the high level of expertise among its people form a combination that is of great benefit to top technology companies and facilities.
-Such companies export optical systems, lighting technology for the automotive industry, high-end electris electric motors, parts for aircraft engines and much more to developed European countries and overseas markets.
-The course of development is being set by the region’s technology leaders, which are making a name for themselves in the world.
-Success creates the conditions for innovation, which in turn gives rise to new companies with high-quality jobs and modern technology.
+Highly skilled people and a rich history of engineering are a combination that benefits the region's top technology companies and workplaces.
+They export optical systems, lighting technology for the automotive industry, modern electric motors and components for aircraft engines to advanced European countries and overseas.
+The direction of development and future creation is shown by the technological leaders in the region, who are also able to assert themselves in the world.
+Success creates the conditions for innovation, from which new companies with quality jobs and modern technologies can emerge.

-The Czech Advanced Technology and Research Institute (CATRIN) of Palacký University in Olomouc attracts leading experts from all over the world to collaborate.
-Olomouc University Hospital is one of the best in the Czech Republic thanks to its state-of-the-art medical facilities equipped with the latest medical technology and its broad scientific and educational base.
+The research sector in the Olomouc Region has a rich tradition and is highly developed.
+In the field of research, the Catrin Institute of Palacký University in Olomouc attracts leading experts from all over the world.
+There is also significant medical and health research in the region, which contributes to innovation and improved patient care.
+The University Hospital in Olomouc is one of the best in the Czech Republic thanks to its modern workplaces, and its top medical facilities are equipped with the latest treatment technology and a broad scientific and teaching base.

 Josef Suchánek